thomastay/saz-tools/README.md

     brew install prantlf/tap/saz-tools

-Or download and unpack an archive with a specific version from [GitHub releases].
+If you work on Linux and install `deb` or `rpm` packages, download and install your package from [GitHub releases].Or download and unpack a binary archive with a specific version from [GitHub releases].

 If you want to install a specific commit or the latest master and you do not have the development environment to build it, you can use Docker to [`build`]: